11. Matrices and Other Arraysļ

 ## [2,] 1 -6 -99

 R is a convenient interface to the well-tested and stable algorithms from, amongst others, LAPACK and BLAS[5].
 Below we mention only a few of them.
-Note that there are many third-party packages featuring hundreds of algorithms tackling differential equations, constrained and unconstrained optimisation, etc.; exploring the relevant CRAN Task Views can give a good overview.
+Many third-party packages feature hundreds of algorithms tackling differential equations, constrained and unconstrained optimisation, etc. Exploring the relevant CRAN Task Views can give a comprehensive overview.

 `*` performs elementwise multiplication.
-For what we call (algebraic) matrix multiplication, we should use the `%*%` operator.
+For what we call (algebraic) matrix multiplication, we use the `%*%` operator.

-Refreshing from a basic linear algebra course, matrix multiplication can only be performed on two matrices of compatible sizes: the number of columns in the left matrix must match the number of rows in the right operand.
+Here is a quick refresher from a basic linear algebra course.
+The matrix multiplication can only be performed on two matrices of compatible sizes: the number of columns in the left matrix must match the number of rows in the right operand.

 for \(i=1,\dots,n\) and \(j=1,\dots,m\).